pkp/pkp-docs/learning-ojs/en/subscriptions.md

 - **Notes**: If you have any relevant notes to add, record that information here \(optional\).

 ## Subscription Block

-When a user is being provided access to a site or its content via a subscription, the information of the subscriber providing access can be dispayed in the sidebar.
+When a user is being provided access to a site or its content via a subscription, the information of the subscriber providing access can be displayed in the sidebar.
 The Subscription Block feature must be selected for display in Website Settings > Appearance > Sidebar Management.